lihaoyi/SprayWebSockets/README.md

 Getting Started
 ---------------

-The basic workflow for taking an existing HttpServer application and making it support websockets is:
+The basic workflow for taking an existing `HttpServer` application and making it support websockets is:

-### Substitute the SocketServer in place of an existing HttpServer (with a dummy (x: Any) => null frameHandler) and everything should keep working
+### Substitute the SocketServer in place of an existing HttpServer

 The main class of interest is the [SocketServer](https://github.com/lihaoyi/SprayWebSockets/blob/master/src/main/scala/spray/can/server/websockets/SocketServer.scala):